LifeLock vs. Allstate Identity Protection 2026

 Allstate Identity Protection plans

-Allstate Identity Protection offers three tiers of plans.
-Each of the three plans offered is available for an individual or for a family.
+Allstate Identity Protection offers four plan tiers.
+Each tier is available for an individual or for a family.
 An Allstate family plan covers the primary user plus 10 additional members.

 • Premier: The Premier plan builds off the Essentials plan, including $1 million in expense coverage.
 The Premier plan will reimburse up to $500,000 for stolen funds.
 The Premier plan also gives you access to your credit report and credit score for one credit bureau.

-Allstate Identity Protection offers a 30-day free trial, but you’ll have to provide your credit card information to sign up.
+Allstate Identity Protection offers a 30-day free trial, but you must provide your credit card information to sign up.
 Just make sure you cancel the trial before the 30 days if you decide to go with another solution.

 Which identity theft protection service has the better features?